Don't Wait Until it's Too Late: Spotting Dangerous Trees

 How do I know if a tree is dead?

-What are the signs of a diseased tree?
+What are the signs of a tree that is diseased?

 Conclusion